loganrane/yogyata/content/contact/index.md

 ---
-title: 'Connect With me as a true Web Developer'
+title: 'Get In Touch'
-buttonText: 'npx anmol'
+buttonText: 'Say Hello'
 ---

-👇just hit this in your terminal with npm installed👇

-I am currently looking for new opportunities, my inbox is always open.
-Whether you have a question or just want to say hi, I will try my best to get back to you!
+I'm currently looking for opportunities as a Machine Learning Engineer Intern / Data Scientist Intern where I can work on real-life data to infer eloquent information and build models on them.